ken-steckler/ken-steckler/README.md

-# Welcome to my repo! 👋, I'm Ken Steckler
+# Welcome to my repo! 👋, My name is Ken Steckler

-## Thanks for visiting and welcome to my repository!
 Want to connect? <a href="https://www.linkedin.com/in/ken-steckler/">LinkedIn</a> 🤝

 ## My Bio 🧑🏻